gildahl/Background-Game-Profile-Switcher/Readme.txt

 Voice Annunciation
 ==================
-If you would like arcadeVFE to verbally annunciate an action when it is executed, you may add a phrase to the optional "Voice annunciation phrase" field.
+If you would like arcadeVFE to verbally announce an action when it is executed, you may add a phrase to the optional "Voice annunciation phrase" field.
+This is highly recommended as it both provides active feedback that the software is working, and can provide the player with reminders about the control configuration for that game.
 You can test the phrase to see what it will sound like by pressing the "Voice Test" button.
 These phrases can provide reminders about how a game is configured.
 Some example might be:

 * "Use left 8 way rotary joystick"
 * "Use right 4 way joystick"